insin/templates/react-cross-runtime-app/README.md

 ## Cross-runtime React app

-A template for creating apps which can be devloped in a browser, but may also be distributed for other runtimes - by default, it's set up for.
+A template for creating apps which can be devloped in a browser, but will be distributed for other runtimes - by default, it's set up for Internet Explorer HTA apps, but it's easy to add other runtimes.

 ### Browser

 `server.js` configures a basic express server to serve the app from `./dist/browser` and provide a route to proxy external API requests through.

-To use this, POST to `/proxy` with `url`, `username` and `password` parameters.
+To use this, POST some JSON to `/proxy` with `url`, `username` and `password` properties.

 ### HTML Applications (HTA)